0xdefaceme/whitepaper/README.md

 minimum viable business model Uniswap will eventually face funding problems.

-We hence propose the following to maintain and develop 0xdeface protocol: A small fee (approx. 5%) of every bounty paid out from 0xdeface's negotiator.
+We hence propose the following to maintain and develop 0xdeface protocol: A small fee (approx. 5%) of every bounty paid out from 0xdeface's Negotiator.
 As this fee would be trivially forked out of the protocol, we make it optional.

 ## Conclusion